Letter to unitholders 2013

 Fair value adjustment is a non-cash item and is part of the Financial Reporting Standards (FRS) guidelines adopted on the valuation adjustment for Hektar REIT's property portfolio on an annual basis.
 Valuations are conducted by independent valuers whose reports are made objectively to determine the market value of a property at that time.
 Asset managers constantly look for ways to enhance or refurbish properties to improve their income generating potential and ultimately increasing their property values.

-The 25% increase in valuation of the properties in FY2012 to RM1.03 billion (FY2011- RM822 million) reflected the increase in the portfolio size from the acquisition of the Kedah Malls as well as the portfolio's income-generating capability.
-The various planned asset enhancement and tenant remixing exercises during the year had achieved the desired results envisioned by the asset manager.
-Please read on for more details on our asset enhancement activities executed during the year.
+The 1.4% increase in the valuation of the properties in FY2013 to RM1.05 billion (FY2012 RM1.03 billion) reflected the increase in the market value of the portfolio of properties owned by Hektar REIT.
+The portfolio's income-generating capability has improved further during the year 2013.
+The various planned AEI and all the tenant remixing exercises executed during the year have achieved the desired results as envisioned by the asset manager.
+Please read on for more details on our asset enhancement activities throughout the year.

 Income Distribution and Accounting Policy

-Hektar REIT announced a distribution per unit (DPU) of 10.50 sen for FY2012 maintaining the payout made in FY2011.
-As communicated in our previous unitholders meeting in 2012, we are committed to at least maintain the DPU rate of 10.5 sen notwithstanding that we are expecting to focus our resources and harness them for the asset enhancement initiatives that we have planned for in FY2013.
+Hektar REIT announced a distribution per unit (DPU) of 10.50 sen for FY2013 maintaining the payout made in FY2012.
+As communicated at our previous unitholders general meeting in 2013, we are committed to at least maintain the DPU rate of 10.5 sen. Since its initial public offering (IPO) in 2006, Hektar REIT has maintained its uninterrupted track record of making quarterly distributions for its unitholders.

 Positive Track Record

-In terms of revenue, NPI, NAV and asset value, Hektar has continuously recorded improvements every year since its initial public offering (IPO) in 2006.
+Hektar REIT has continuously recorded improvements in its performance numbers every year since its IPO in 2006.
 The stock market took cognizant of these records and has rewarded Hektar REIT unitholders with a fair valuation of the units in circulation.
-In spite of the dilution impact from the issuance of the 80.0 million new units to fund the Kedah Malls acquisitions, Hektar REIT's unit price closed at RM1.46, an increase of approximately 14.1% from RM1.28 at the beginning of the year.
+Despite the dilutive impact from the issuance of the 80.0 million new units to part finance the Kedah Malls acquisitions in 2012, Hektar REIT's unit price closed the year at RM1.50, an increase of approximately 2.7% from RM1.46 at the beginning of 2013.

-If you have invested in Hektar REIT units in the beginning of 2011 at RM1.28 and remained a unitholder till the year end, you would have received four distribution payments totaling 10.5 sen per unit, representing a dividend yield of 7.2% and capital gain on the unit price of 14.1% (based on the initial investment entry price at RM1.28).
-Your total return on Hektar REIT for FY2012 would be approximately 22.3%.
+If you have invested in Hektar REIT units in the beginning of 2013 at RM1.46 and remained a unitholder till the year end, you would have received four distributions totalling 10.5 sen per unit, representing a distribution yield of 7.0% (based on a closing price of RM1.50 on 31 December 2013) and capital gain on the unit price of 2.7% (based on the initial investment entry price at RM1.46).
+Your total return on Hektar REIT for FY2013 would be approximately 9.7%.

-As a precautionary measure against possible further interest rate hikes, the Board has decided to hedge about 42% of the total borrowings of RM436 million via an Islamic Profit Rate Swap ("IPRS") instrument.
-The 5-year IPRS rate is 4.85%.
+The hedging of about 42% of Hektar REIT's total borrowings of RM436 million via an Islamic Profit Rate Swap ("IPRS") instrument is a mitigating factor against possible further interest rate hikes in the future.
+The 5-year IPRS rate is fixed at 4.85%.

 Hektar REIT's portfolio consists of Subang Parade in Subang Jaya, Mahkota Parade in Melaka, Wetex Parade in Muar, Central Square in Sungai Petani and Landmark Central in Kulim.
-Collectively, these properties serve a market catchment of more than 2.5 million Malaysians.
-The shopping malls are located in relatively dense population catchment areas, not only enjoying high loyalty rate from locals but also increasing visitorship from all walks of life.
-As a result, more than 506 tenancies representing a spectrum from retail to entertainment are present in Hektar REIT's retail properties.
+Collectively, these properties serve a market catchment of more than 1.9 million Malaysians.
+The shopping malls are located in relatively dense population catchment areas, and enjoys high loyalty rate from locals as well as increasing visitorships from all walks of life.
+As a result, more than 500 tenancies representing a spectrum from fashion to entertainment are present in Hektar REIT's retail properties.

 The Shopping Centre Experience

 Hektar REIT's motto is about "Creating The Places Where People Love to Shop" and the business model employs international standard best practices.
-Our team constantly researches and reviews best practices through training and conferences around the world.
+Our team constantly researches and reviews best practices around the world through various means.

 Subang Parade's Challenges & Opportunity